 The BIMA arts faculty are accomplished professional musicians, artists, writers, actors, and dancers.
-The residential staff of community educators and interns includes graduate students, rabbinical students, arts educators and Jewish educators.
+The residential staff of community educators includes graduate students, rabbinical students, arts educators and Jewish educators.

 Are there other high school students on campus during BIMA?

 Genesis runs parallel to BIMA with points of interaction between the two programs.
-BIMA and Genesis participants live in the same residence halls (one male, one female) on separate floors.
-Additionally, the BIMA and Genesis communities have the opportunity to interact around the residential experience and the planning and celebration of Shabbat.
-The result is an increasingly diverse, creative, and active Jewish community.
+Participants live in the same residence halls (one male, one female) on separate floors.
+Additionally, BIMA and Genesis have the opportunity to interact around the planning and celebration of Shabbat and certain areas of community life.